yaronf/draft-sheffer-wimse-s2s-reduced/draft-sheffer-wimse-s2s-reduced.md

 --- middle

+# Foreword

+This document is a proposed revision that simplifies the working group's workload-to-workload protocol document.
+The main changes compared to draft-ietf-wimse-s2s-protocol-06 are:

+* Only one application-layer security solution is retained, the approach based on HTTP Message Signatures.
+* The alternative DPoP-inspired solution and the WPT construct have been  moved to an appendix, under the assumption that other protocols may leverage WPT in future WIMSE profiles.

+All other changes (such as removal of the comparison between the two options, IANA registrations, and security considerations) stem from these two primary modifications.
+If accepted by the working group, these changes will be back-ported to the working group's main document.

 # Introduction

-This document defines authentication and authorization in the context of interaction between two workloads.
+The WIMSE architecture defines authentication and authorization for software workloads This document defines authentication and authorization in the context of interaction between two workloads.
 This is the core component of the WIMSE architecture {{?I-D.ietf-wimse-arch}}.
 For simplicity, this document focuses on HTTP-based services,